llagerlof/freezer/README.md

 0.16.0

 ## Objective
-When developers need to work with or understand databases of third-party applications that perform insert operations (e.g. *Moodle*, *HumHub*, *Elgg*), it is often useful to know what exactly is inserted in the database when a certain action is performed in the application.
+When developers need to work with or understand databases of third-party applications (e.g. *Moodle*, *HumHub*, *Elgg*), it is often useful to know what exactly is inserted in the database when a certain action is performed in the third-party application.

 This tool makes it much easier to spot these new records across all tables and to understand how the third-party application interacts with the database, and also how relationships are made.